European Defence League: Activities

-The Norwegian Defence League, in cooperation with Stop Islamisation of Norway, held its first successful public rally in Stavanger on 23 June 2012.
+The Norwegian Defence League, in cooperation with SIOE Norway, held its first successful public rally in Stavanger on 23 June 2012.
 Around 40 people participated according to the police who also called the protest "peaceful".
 Some counter-protesters, however, were fined for refusing to leave the area.
 In addition to protesting the "Islamisation of Norway and Europe", the Norwegian parliament's recent decision to change the constitution to relinquish Christianity as state religion and equate all religions was also protested.
 A counter-rally was organised and police in combat attire physically separated the groups.
 SOS Rasisme was expelled from the counter-rally and later protested that it was "too passive."

 On 28 February 2013, newspaper Verdens Gang wrote that the NDL had published a list of Muslims on its web page.
 The list had been compiled on the basis of listings in the Public Entity Registry.
 Lars Johnny Aardal, deputy leader of the NDL, said that it was published "to show the extent of Islam and Muslims in Norway".
 Former secretary general of the Islamic Council Norway characterised the list as "frightening" and "fear-mongering".
 Senior scientist at the Norwegian Center for Studies of Holocaust and Religious Minorities, Terje Emberland, told the paper that such a list had only been made once before in Norway, when an anti-semite in the 1930s published a list of Jewish businesses in Norway.
 He also said that "In this way, the NDL clearly exposes its character, and aligns with the fascist and racist tradition to which it belongs."

 Scottish Defence League

-The Scottish Defence League (SDL) is active in Scotland, although some activists in the country identify primarily with the EDL.
+The Scottish Defence League (SDL) founded by Ryan Boag Jr is active in Scotland, although some activists in the country identify primarily with the EDL.
 Like the EDL, the group protested against the murder of Lee Rigby in 2013.
 It claimed 4,000 members at the time of the murder in May 2013.
 Aberdeen City Council rejected a bid from the SDL to march on 29 June 2013 due to Armed Forces Day marches on the same day and plans to pass a local mosque.
 The SDL held a static protest in Pollokshields on 27 July, the birthday of local Kriss Donald, the white victim of Scotland's first-ever race murder in 2004.